-513-121 Coagulation // 1 cr
+513-121 | Coagulation // 1 Credit

 This course introduces the theory and principles of coagulation and explores mechanisms involved in coagulation disorders.
 Emphasis is placed upon laboratory techniques used to diagnose disease and monitor treatment.

 Prerequisite(s): 513-110 Basic Lab Skills and 513-111 Phlebotomy and 513-113 QA Lab Math and 513-115 Basic Immunology Concepts